 As he has demonstrated throughout his theatrical career, composer David Yazbeck’s score is inventive and full of surprises.
 There is no full-throttled production number like “Great Big Stuff” from Dirty Rotten Scoundrels or “Jeanette's Showbiz Number” from The Full Monty or “Tangled” from Woman on the Verge of a Nervous Breakdown.
 The songs form a gratifying whole that come across as more heartfelt and revealing with influences of Arabic and Klezmer music from beginning to end.

 The cast is led by Tony Shaloub as Tewfiq who, at first, appears as a gruff, autocratic leader of the police orchestra.
-As the play progresses and the actor begin interacting with the residents, especially the beautiful and alluring Dina, he subtly begins to change, becoming more wistful and reminiscent under the desert moon.
+As the play progresses and the actor begin interacting with the residents, especially the beautiful and alluring Dina, he subtly begins to change, becoming more reflective and reminiscent under the desert moon.
 While not endowed with the most dynamic vocal chords he, nonetheless, suitably conveys his plaintive yearnings and passionate longings.
-Katrina Lenk has a lovely and seductive voice.
-She plays the shop owner, Dina, who is a tough, no-nonsense Israeli.
+Katrina Lenk, an absolutely enchanting performer, has a lovely and seductive voice.
+She plays the shop owner, Dina, who is a resilient, no-nonsense Israeli.
 As with Tewiq, she initially comes across as dispassionate and tough.
 But as the magic of the day progresses the actress becomes more absorbing and reflective, delivering a nuanced, fuller portrayal of a woman stuck in time with little options open to her.
 John Cariani is a little too over-the-top as the husband Itzik, whose man-child antics cause a seemingly irreconcilable riff in his marriage.
 Ari’el Stachel comes across, initially, as a lumbering, boorish Casanova as the trumpeter Haled.
 Yet, as with the other characters in the play, the actor deftly sidesteps our introductory thoughts and develops into a more ingratiating and charming person.